Current and Future Digital Publishing Trends

 The introduction of the Internet has provided great opportunities for people who want to transform traditional sources of information into a digitized form, allowing them to save them for future generations or share them with others on a larger scale.

 These accomplishments, together with the modern means of communication and devices, have spawned entire industries, and digital publishing stands among them.

 What Is Digital Publishing?

-Living in the revolutionary era of digitalization we underestimate how digital publishing has changed our lives in recent years.
-But what is digital publishing meaning for us?
+Living in the revolutionary era of digitalization, we underestimate how digital publishing has changed our lives in recent years.
+But what does digital publishing mean for us?